jonathanbex/DiscordBot/README.md

     ```

 ## Commands
+- `!hello`: Greets the user and provides info about jHelp
 - `!clear [number]`: Deletes the specified number of messages from the channel (up to 100).
-- `!addRoles [string] [string]`: Add specific roles to user.
+- `!addRole [string] [string]`: Add specific roles to user.
 I.e !addRoles Megapap Member Officer.
-Use [For space separated roles I.e Guild member]
+Use [] For space separated roles I.e [Guild member]
-- `!addCommand`: adds or updates command with text I.e !addCommand GuildInfo [We are the biggest guild] which will result in !addCommand returns We are the Biggest guild
+- `!addEditCommand`: adds or updates command with text I.e !addCommand GuildInfo [We are the biggest guild] which will result in !addCommand returns We are the Biggest guild
-- `!JHelp`: Returns list of commands
+- `!jHelp`: Returns list of commands
 ## License

 This project is licensed under the MIT License.